DevExpress/devextreme-documentation/concepts/05 Widgets/VectorMap/20 Providing Data/10 Data for Areas/40 Using a Binary Source/30 Node.js Approach.md

 The **processFiles(source, options)** method accepts processing options as the second argument.
 These options include:

 - **output** <span style="font-size:10px"><i>string</i></span>
 Specifies a destination folder.
 This folder should be created in advance.
-When this option is not specified, the resulting file is placed in the folder where its source shapefile is located.
+When this property is not specified, the resulting file is placed in the folder where its source shapefile is located.

 - **precision** <span style="font-size:10px"><i>numeric</i></span>
 Specifies a precision for shape coordinates.
 By default, no precision applies.

 - **isJSON** <span style="font-size:10px"><i>boolean</i></span>
 Specifies the format of the resulting file.
-When this option is set to **true**, the resulting file has the *'.json'* extension and can be [used in VectorMap as a JSON object](/concepts/05%20Widgets/VectorMap/20%20Providing%20Data/10%20Data%20for%20Areas/30%20Using%20a%20JSON%20object.md '/Documentation/Guide/Widgets/VectorMap/Providing_Data/#Data_for_Areas/Using_a_JSON_object').
-When this option is set to **false**, the resulting file has the *'.js'* extension and can be [used in VectorMap as a script](/concepts/05%20Widgets/VectorMap/20%20Providing%20Data/10%20Data%20for%20Areas/20%20Using%20a%20Script.md '/Documentation/Guide/Widgets/VectorMap/Providing_Data/#Data_for_Areas/Using_a_Script').
+When this property is set to **true**, the resulting file has the *'.json'* extension and can be [used in VectorMap as a JSON object](/concepts/05%20Widgets/VectorMap/20%20Providing%20Data/10%20Data%20for%20Areas/30%20Using%20a%20JSON%20object.md '/Documentation/Guide/Widgets/VectorMap/Providing_Data/#Data_for_Areas/Using_a_JSON_object').
+When this property is set to **false**, the resulting file has the *'.js'* extension and can be [used in VectorMap as a script](/concepts/05%20Widgets/VectorMap/20%20Providing%20Data/10%20Data%20for%20Areas/20%20Using%20a%20Script.md '/Documentation/Guide/Widgets/VectorMap/Providing_Data/#Data_for_Areas/Using_a_Script').

 You can use the Node.js console for generating files as well.
 The accepted string has the following format.